alexjlockwood/kyrie/README.md

 }
 ```

-If you want to use the additional Kotlin features provided by this library, such as the `KyrieDrawable` DSL and/or Kotlin extension functions, use this instead:
+If you want to use the additional Kotlin features provided by this library, such as the `KyrieDrawable` DSL and/or Kotlin extension functions, use this line instead:

 ```gradle
 dependencies {